symbol/symbol-docs/source/concepts/node.rst

 Node
 ####

 The NEM blockchain platform is built from a network of nodes.
-These nodes provide a powerful, easy-to-use, stable, and secure platform where Smart Assets transactions are conducted, searched, and immutably logged to the blockchain ledger.
+These nodes provide a powerful, stable, and secure platform where Smart Assets transactions are conducted, searched, and immutably logged to the blockchain ledger.

 .. figure:: ../resources/images/four-layer-architecture.png
     :width: 650px